ronkok/Hurmet/test/Markdown test doc.md

 First, test that an inline asterisk does not create a list: * Not a list item.

-A list can be written directly after a paragraph.
-An empty line is unnecessary.
+*   A bullet list

+*   … can have nested lists

+    *   nuts

-*   fruits
+    *   fruit

        *   apples
            *   macintosh
            *   red

+       *   bananas

+1. An ordered  list

+2.  … can also have nested lists

+   1.  nuts

+   2.  fruit

+        1.  apples
+            1.  macintosh
+            2.  red

+        2. bananas

-Try a numbered list w/o a empty line
+A list can be started in the line after a paragraph.
+An empty line is unnecessary.
-1. Item 1
-2. Item 2

-Now try a loose list.
+*   A list can be started in the line after a (loose) list item.

-*   An itemization should include
+*   An empty line is unnecessary.
+        *   apples
+        *   bananas

+Hurmet can also parse a tight list.
+*   But a tight list:
+    *   cannot have
+    *   … a nested list on the line following
+    *   … a list item.

+*   A list after a tight list needs an intervening newline.

+*   That's because, in the Hurmet schema, a tight\_list\_item
+    *   … cannot contain a block element.
+    *   So it is impossible
+    *   … to nest a list inside the list item of a tight list.

+*   In a loose list …

-    *   The first paragraph in this list item
+    *   a list item can contain

-        A second paragraph
+        … a second paragraph.

+        … and another paragraph

-    *   Another list item.
+    *   And the next list item.

-Another paragraph.

-1. Item 1 from dotted list

-2. Item 2

-3. Item 3

-1. Item 1 from dotted list

-2. Item 2

-3. Item 3
+        … can also contain multiple paragraphs

-Lists can begin with numbers other than one.
-4. Item 4 from close paren 5.
+Ordered lists can begin with numbers other than one.

+4. Item 4
+5. Item 5
-Item 5 6.
-Item 6
+6. Item 6

+*   Bullet lists can contain

+*   … nested lists that are

+    1. Ordered lists, and what's more,

+    2. The nested, ordered list can contain a list that is

+        * a bullet list
+        * Yay!

 #### Pipe Tables